 - Reduce stress.
 Stress can cause babies to act out in all manners away.
 Try and take them out of the situation if they seem like they are not enjoying it and just do whatever it takes to calm them down.
 Tiredness can make sons and daughters act out which can lead to a different type of behaviour.
 Have there been any major lifestyle changes since it all started?

 - Keep them warm.
 Although cold temperatures do not make babies shudder it can make them shiver which can be confused with a shudder.
 Cold jitters tend to affect their body and jaws and not really the whole head.
 Wrap your bundle of joy warm to eliminate this distinct improbability as the cause of this type of jittering.

 - Rest them.
 Tired babies are cranky and stressed babies.
 Is it close to bedtime?
 Are they overtired and need to be made to take a nap?

 It’s a myth that teething causes shudders.
 Teething and most infantile behaviour happens at the same time and is mere coincidence.
 However, teething does cause stress and discomfort and these may indirectly lead to shuddering, although unlikely.

 No. It takes a violent amount of force to cause shaken baby syndrome – force which is not generated by simple shuddering.

 Can bouncing a baby cause shaken baby syndrome?

 Baby shudders are a bit of a mystery but by and large they are completely normal and nothing to fret about.
-If you are concerned and there are other symptoms at play it’s always best to be sure and visit a doctor, though.
+However, if there are other symptoms at play and they last longer than 20 seconds, it’s always best to be sure and visit a doctor.